Our mission is to disseminate knowledge and promote best practice, both nationally and internationally in the field of sport management and marketing.

 Seanor, P., Bull, M., Baines, S. & Ridley-Duff, R. (2013) ‘Narratives of transition from social to enterprise: You can't get there from here!’, International Journal of Entrepreneurial Behaviour and Research.
 19 (3), pp.324–343.

 Wilson, D, & Bull, M. (2013) SROI in Practice: The Wooden Canal Boat Project, Social Enterprise Journal, 9 (3), pp.315–325.

 Ridley-Duff, R & Bull, M. (2013) ‘Social Innovation for Value Creation’ in: Laasch, O. & Conway, R. (2013) Principles of Responsible Business, Centage.

 Chris is an experienced and research informed senior lecturer whose current research interests include: theories of governance, partnership working, mega-event legacy, sport management in international contexts (Antigua and Barbuda, Japan and Holland), National Governing Body of Sport (NGB) research and evaluation systems, and qualitative methodologies in policy evaluation research.

 He has supervised PhDs regarding organisational management, evaluation, public policy and qualitative research, and a number of central government & NGB advisory roles in sport management expertise.
-Chris has also succeded in generating income of over £200,000 across six projects between 2010–16.
+Chris has also succeeded in generating income of over £200,000 across six projects between 2010–16.

 Chris has recently been awarded his Doctoral degree from Liverpool John Moores University for the thesis entitled ‘The paradox of English sport development policy and practice: Examining the mass participation agenda during an era of austerity and continued change’.